Victorian Football Association

 "Not generally known amongst trotting fans that the dad of the reinsman Charlie Coulson is identical with the famous Carlton half back of the early nineties.
 Though not a tall man, Charlie Coulson was brilliant high mark and his utter fearlessness combined with his come-through dashes made him a great favourite with the crowds.
 With Ted Sutton in the goals, and stellars like Danny Hutcheson, Peter Williams, Billy Walton and Jack McOwan beating off the attacks, it was no wonder Carlton in those days had such a brilliant defence - the strongest in the opinion of the late Essendon champion Dr. "Ned" Officer that he had ever seen in his life.
 And what a clinking centre line was Carlton's with that dazzling trio "Carbine" Simpson, the fastest winger of his time, Billy Strickland, fourteen years pivot with Carlton and four years also with Collingwood and Jack King, a speedy flanker."

-Charles died in Mundaring Western Australia in 1940 aged 74.
+Charles died in Mundaring Western Australia on 13 June 1940 aged 74.

 Charles Coulson, brother? of Albert Coulson.